nyu-pl-fa18/hw03/README.md

 increasing order.
 We will use this function to ensure that `binarySearch` is only called on arrays that are properly sorted.

-Now implement `binarySearch`.
+Now implement `binarySearch` itself.
 The function should return an integer `i` such that:

-* `i` is the smallest index `i` such that `a(i)` is greater or equal to `x` if such an index exists.
+* `i` is the smallest index `i` such that `a(i)` is greater or equal to `x` if such an index exists within the bounds of `a`.

 * otherwise (i.e. if all elements of `a` are smaller than `x`), `i` should be equal to `a.length`.